Ecstasy2006/Post-on-Facebook-from-clipboard/README.md

 +    share = 'https://www.facebook.com/dialog/share?app_id=11111111111&href='

 # Install:
-+  pyperclip, pyautogui, beautifulsoup4, urllib3
+Use the requirments.txt file (  pyperclip, pyautogui, beautifulsoup4, urllib3 )

-or use the requirments.txt file :D
-+If you want to automatically press share you can uncomment this line:
++If you want the script to automatically press share you can uncomment this line:

 #pyautogui.press('tab', presses =8)